fuzzylogicxx/fuzzylogic/posts/2022-07-24-simple-inputtyperange-styling-by-ana-tudor.md

 Ana demonstrates how to achieve a range slider effect accessibly, using web standards and without needing to reach for libraries.
 ---

-This offers a number of features and benefits:
+As [Ana’s tweet explains](https://twitter.com/anatudor/status/1549284325765554176), this offers a number of features and benefits:

 - can drag thumb with JS disabled
 - receives focus
 - keyboard navigation
 - clicking track moves thumb there and changes slider value
 - seen as slider in Accessibility panel
-- no library needed, so less code in total (via anatudor)
+- no library needed, so less code in total